-In here you can contact your fellow sailors and discuss tactics, ask for help or general chit chat.
-Keep the chat clean and take in to account the large age differences.
+Here you can contact your fellow sailors and discuss tactics, ask for help or general chit chat.
+Keep the chat clean and take into account the large age differences.
 The main/default chat is English, but you can choose different chat rooms for the appropriate language and there is a special Sail Talk Only room for more in depth or technical discussions.